marneypratt/macroS25/README.md

 Start by opening the file "macro_analysis.qmd"

-Explore the files in the "data" folder to figure out which files you need to import

-Use the metadata text files in the "metadata" folder to help you know what is in each data file and what all the variable names mean.
+Use the metadata text files in the "data" folder to help you know what is in each data file and what all the variable names mean.

 Copy the code from the various script templates in the "script_templates" folder as needed and paste them in the "macro_analysis.qmd" file.
 Replace the blanks in the code as needed.